-Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group A.3 lude a balanced o experience appropriate for the requirements of the composition of executive and non-executive directors tercised.
+Corporate Governance Practices Code Ref.
+Code Provisions Compliance adopted by the Group A.3 lude a balanced experience appropriate for the requirements of the composition of executive and non-executive directors xercised.
 A.3.1 Independent non-executive directors should be expressly identified as such in all corporate communications that disclose the names of directors of the issuer.
 The composition of the Board represents a well balanced mixture of skills and experience appropriate for the requirements of the business of the Company.
 Review of the Board composition is made regularly.
 The composition of the Board by category is disclosed in all corporate communications and the updated biographical details of the Directors are set out in annual reports under the section headed "Biographical Details of Directors and Senior Management".
-Recommended Best Practices A.3.2 • Independent non-executive directors should represent at least one-third of the board.
-The Board comprises two Executive Directors, two Non-executive Directors and five Independent Non-executive Directors.
+Recommended Best Practices A.3.2 • Independent non-executive directors should represent at least one-third of the board. • The Board comprises two Executive Directors, two Non-executive Directors and five Independent Non-executive Directors.
 More than one Independent Non-executive Director has the appropriate professional qualifications, or accounting or related financial management expertise.
 The company complies with this practice.
-A.3.3 Maintain on the website an updated list of directors identifying their role and function and whether they are independent non-executive directors. √ Biographies and designations of Directors are included on the Company's website and are updated periodically.
+A.3.3 Maintain on the website an updated list of directors identifying their role and function and whether they are independent non-executive directors.
+Biographies and designations of Directors are included on the Company's website and are updated periodically.

 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group A.4 red and transpar rent procedure for the appointment of new directors ntments to the Board.
-All directors should be subject A.4.1 Non-executive directors should be appointed for a specific term and subject to re-election.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group A.4 Appointments, Re-election and Removal Code Principle These should be a formal, considered and transparent procedure for the appointment of new directors and plans in place for orderly succession for appointments to the Board.
+All directors should be subject to re-election at regular intervals.
+A.4.1 Non-executive directors should be appointed for a specific term and subject to re-election.
 Deviation explained Non-executive Directors are not appointed for a specific term.
 They are, however, subject to retirement by rotation and re-election at least once every three years in accordance with the Company's Bye-laws.
 A.4.2 • All directors appointed to fill a casual vacancy should be subject to election by shareholders at the next general meeting after their appointment. √ In accordance with the Company's Bye-laws, newly appointed Directors are required to offer themselves for re-election at the next general meeting following their appointment.
 Every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.
-Deviation explained Under the Company's Bye-laws, at each annual general meeting one-third of the Directors for the time being or, if the number is not three or a multiple of three, the number nearest to but not less than one-third shall retire from office.
+Deviation explained • Under the Company's Bye-laws, at each annual general meeting one-third of the Directors for the time being or, if the number is not three or a multiple of three, the number nearest to one-third shall retire from office.
 The Chairman and the Group Managing Director shall not, whilst holding such office, be subject to retirement by rotation or be taken into account in determining the number of Directors to retire in each year.
 In the opinion of the Board, it is important for the stability and growth of the Company that there is, and is seen to be, continuity of leadership in the roles of Chairman and Group Managing Director and, in consequence, the Board is of the view that both should not be subject to retirement by rotation or hold office for a limited term at the present time.